tobias-roy/DOK-H5/README.md

 Assignment 5.3 - MQTT and shiftr.io with MQTTX client - here we created clients with MQTTX and used the shifrt.io cloud service as a broker to get a map of what MQTT messages and topics we broadcasted.

-Assignment 6.1 -
+Assignment 6.1 - Publisher/Subscriber metoder igennem

-Assignment 6.2 -
+Assignment 6.2 - Fra en MQTT client skal vi sende en streng: ON / OFF - det skal modtages på boardet og så skal den tænde eller slukke på baggrund af hvad strengen indeholder og servoen skal køre

 Assignment 6.3 -